The Hua Lab

 I received my B.A. in Biology and Kinesiology (2008) from Southwestern University, my Ph.D.
 (2014) from the University of Pittsburgh, and did my postdoc (2014-2015) at Purdue University.
 Prior to moving to UW-Madison, from 2015-2022, I was an assistant and associate professor at Binghamton University and served as the Director for the Center for Integrated Watershed Studies.

-I come from a refugee family who epitomizes the concept of the American Dream.
-As such, I will always value the vast opportunities afforded by education.
-I love what I do and feel so fortunate to have discovered a career path that allows me to have a platform to pay it forward by working to provide opportunities to others.
+I come from a refugee family, I love what I do, and feel so fortunate to have discovered a career path that allows me to have a platform to pay it forward by working to provide opportunities to others.

 Outside of work, I love the outdoors and I am an avid reader.
 I've played sports all my life so I will take any opportunity to play or watch sports.
-Basketball will always be my favorite but ultimate, disc golf, and pickleball are not far behind!
+Basketball will always be my favorite but Gaelic football, cycling, and pickleball are not far behind!

 Current members